 Experiences allow you to present tailored messaging to specific audiences.
-These messages can be on your website using Lytics Personalize Experiences, appearing on a third party ad platform like Facebook, or emails delivered through an email service provider like SendGrid.
+These messages can be on your website using Lytics Personalize Experiences, appear on a third-party ad platform like Facebook, or emails delivered through an email service provider like SendGrid.
 To learn more about bringing existing marketing initiatives into the Lytics Canvas, see the section importing external experiences.

 Since you can control the audience being targeted, you can deliver Experiences that make sense for some users but not others.
 You can even recommend products or content based on each user's unique content affinities and behaviors.
 Experiences allow you to treat your customers as individuals rather than over-messaging them with generic offers and newsletters.

 - Present an email capture form to anonymous users but not to users who have already shared theirs.